Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 Free-text artist and title strings from your automation system, resolved to canonical recordings with their ISRC and release data.

-Fill missing ISRCs
+Recover missing ISRCs

-Older or third-party recordings without ISRCs on file, matched against a 90M-recording catalog to recover the codes.
+Older or third-party recordings without codes on file, matched against a 90M-recording catalog so 'where available' actually is.

 Other societies

-SonoVault supplies the ISRC and metadata for these reporting flows too.
+Sonovault supplies the ISRC and metadata for these reporting flows too.

 FAQ